jacobgacosta/jacobgacosta/README.md

 🄺🄽🄾🅆 🄼🄴 •̀.̫•́

-I'm a software developer for over 11 years now and I love the code, science and technology I believe in a better world and I think technology can be of great help.
+My name is Jacob and I'm a lover of the code, I like science, hacking, physics, games, music, so on.
+I have about 12 years of experience working with technologies and creating systems for big companies.
+I enjoy being a developer and facing new challenges.

 I have currently build projects using: